 Whether you work in game development or design, or you just aspire to, there are a number of resources available online that can help you get the education you need.
 Through the use of Open Courseware and related resources, you can learn about game theory, practical applications, and technical instructions for design and development of games, without paying a hefty tuition.
+The open courses are offered from a number of prominent institutions, including Eastern Michigan University, UC Berkeley, and MIT in Cambridge, Massachusetts.
 Check out this list to find courses that can teach you all of these things and more.

 In these courses, you’ll learn the ins and outs of game development.

 - OcwArts: OcwArts will teach you how to create various gaming programs from this course.
 [OcwArts]

 - Creating a Science of Games: Learn how games can be developed and improved for wider applications than entertainment.
 [Rice University]

 Learn about the art and media behind developing games from these courses.